Elliptical Knee pain resulting from an elliptical machine is likely the result of various factors.

 Hip Width is Not Your Natural Hip Width

-Some people should not have their heels off the pedal, make sure you read the next tip to find out why.
+Some people should not have their heels off the pedal.
+Make sure you read the next tip to find out why.

 Weight Shift onto the Toes Leads to More Quadriceps Activity

 When one shifts their weight onto their toes, this creates greater quadriceps or thigh muscle activation.
-This will creates greater force on the knee cap (patella).
+This will generate a greater force on the knee cap (patella).
 This excess stress may lead to knee irritation and pain in some clients.
 If your client has knee irritation, get them to use the elliptical with their heels down and see if this modification changes how their knees feel.

 I will dig into the journals and get back to you.